colab-nyuad/CrunchQA/README.md

 The templates are classified into 3 categories:
 * 1-hop (inferential chain of the length 1 and at most 1 constraint)
 * 2-hop (inferential chain of the length 2 and at most 1 constraint)
-* advanced - the rest
+* advanced - the rest  (Includes questions with inferential chain of length 1 to 3, with more than one constraints)

 Following is an example of the advanced question template:
 ```json